11 Best Things to Do in the Hood River Fruit Loop

 • Packer Orchards - Look for the sunflower fields in summer and a corn maze and pumpkin patch in the fall.

-• Kiyokawa Orchards - Check out the rows and rows of apple varieties starting early September.
+• Kiyokawa Orchards - Check out the rows and rows of apple varieties starting in early September.

 • Mt View Orchards and Brewery - This orchard is great throughout the summer and fall, but late summer is the best time to visit to see the sunflower fields blooming in front of Mt Hood.